 Puppies who are:

-3. Learn more quickly and with less frustration
+Learning more quickly and with less frustration.

 This is undoubtedly due to the “Enrichment Effect” discussed at length in the puppy raising protocol Puppy Culture.
 As breeders, we know that an enriched environment is beneficial for our puppies physical and behavioral health.
 Puppies raised in enriched environments have bigger brains, learn faster, and have better behavior as adults.

 I think the pacifier is a hybrid between Passive Enrichment opportunities (things like tunnels, and adventure cubes) and Active Enrichment (activities that involve learning, like clicker training.)
 Puppies are DOING something and learning something, but unlike clicker training the activity is completely self driven.
 Passive Enrichment is great, Active Enrichment is the “gold standard” for puppy raising, and I think pacifiers fall somewhere in the middle.
 They are just another tool to add to our toolbox as we seek to raise the best puppies possible, and make the most of their inherited traits.
 But if that wasn’t enough, there are huge benefits to your new puppy families too – but more about that at the end.

-1. Start Easy!
+Start Easy!
 Baby puppies learn fast, but there are limits to their motor and cognitive abilities.

-2. Ensure Success!
+Ensure Success!
 Make sure the food is easy to access.

-3. Present one skill challenge at a time.
+Present one skill challenge at a time.
 Pick one skill: lick food out, sniff food out, push food out, move a thing to find food, tear something open to find food, sniff to find food, roll to find food, or remove food.

-4. Use palatable easy to digest foods and mix up flavors.
+Use palatable easy to digest foods and mix up flavors.
 Variety is the spice of life, after all!

 Choose materials carefully.
 Avoid things that could trap body parts, fracture teeth, abraid skin, or become ingestion risks.

 Choose materials thoughtfully.
 Select things that are interesting or are novel to puppies.

-7. Observe your puppies for success with any item.
+Observe your puppies for success with any item.
 Remember, success is your puppies getting the food!

 Adjust.
 If you observe your puppies don’t engage or give up on a challenge, next time make it much easier.

 Adjust.
 If you observe your puppies have immediate success, next time make it slightly more difficult.

 Keep Records.
 Keep track of your puppies favorites and preferences, so you can share what works for a puppy with it’s new family.

 Here is my current list of items that work for my puppies.
 I often use these for crate training, but also when my puppies are getting quarrelsome, frantic, or having trouble calming down.
 I have both Group and Individual activities.
 I would love to know what you use for your puppies, please share in the comments!

-When to use them?
 Pacifiers are a GREAT management tool to make your work as a breeder easier and more effective!
 Here are the most common ways that pacifiers make my work easier.

-1. To teach puppies it’s great to run back into the weaning pen after an outing.
+To teach puppies it’s great to run back into the weaning pen after an outing.
 I “seed” the weaning pen with a pacifier (like a snuffle mat) after I take the puppies out.
 Once they figure out the snuffle mat is always waiting for them, they are happy to run back inside the pen when I open the door.

-3. To prevent puppies from learning to scream and bark at movement outside the pen.
+To prevent puppies from learning to scream and bark at movement outside the pen.
 I plop a pacifier like a few Kong Foragers in when I know I’m going to be moving around outside the pen.

-4. A snack before bed.
+A snack before bed.
 During weeks 4-8 I put down a snuffle mat to soothe puppies as we go to bed.

-5. Rainy, cold, or blistering hot days.
+Rainy, cold, or blistering hot days.
 When walks and noodles outside are short and puppies get bored.

 In the new home!